syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Getting-Started.md

 Add Scripts and Styles

-1. Add the script files and CSS files in the &lt;head&gt; tag of the _Layout.cshtml page.
+1. Add the script files and CSS files in the <head> tag of the _Layout.cshtml page.
 >